2 min read

 Clickstream data is noisy, largely inaccurate and only comes from online environments.
 Even if all barriers were removed, search history can’t confirm a patient’s diagnosis or prescription history.
 And as data gathered from apps links directly back to a user’s ID, patient integrity is easily compromised.
 On the other hand, real world health data is generated through offline events and completely de-identified, enabling a privacy-safe approach to activating an accurate patient audience using precision targeting.

-At Swoop, our exclusive real world data universe includes the diagnostic and treatment journeys of more than 300 million US patients along with 65 billion social determinants of health signals spanning over a decade.
+At Swoop, our exclusive real world data universe includes the diagnostic and treatment journeys of more than 300 million US patients spanning over a decade.
 All data is tokenized, which anonymizes patient health and lifestyle identifiers.
 In addition to being HIPAA-compliant, Swoop is also accredited by the Network Advertising Initiative (NAI), a self-regulated industry trade consortium with strict online data protection guidelines created by industry for industry.

 This offline data is converted into custom segments based on brand-specific criteria using machine learning and artificial intelligence.
 Instead of engaging an audience based on whether they have searched for a condition, Swoop can lead brands to patients who, for example, were recently diagnosed, have lapsed in treatment, are prescribed a competitive therapy or have a high likelihood of being diagnosed.
 Once marketers have access to their ideal audience, they can reach patients where they are most likely to receive a message, creating an opportunity for multi-channel activation.
 And when patients are precisely targeted, audience quality (AQ) increases.
 The higher the AQ, the greater likelihood of conversion.